Is it okay to leave the church?

 What about right now

-If you are quietly carrying this question and have nobody to say it to without consequences, you can say it to someone privately.
+If you are quietly carrying this question and have nobody to say it to without consequences, our chat is free, private, and in your language.
 We will not pressure you in either direction.

 Where this comes from in the Bible